 - $700 basic filing fee for the I-140

-- Our immigration lawyers are capable of advising the applicant on the decisions best suited for the qualifications and expectations of the visa.
+VisaNation Law Group has a team of highly experienced J-1 and green card immigration attorneys with excellent track records of helping many exchange visitors transition to lawful permanent resident.
+Their immigration lawyers are capable of advising you on the decisions best suited for the qualifications and expectations of the visa.